ShibuThakur0776/ShibuThakur0776/README.md

 ### **Personal Stats**

-- Pronouns: He/Him (but during full moons, I'm "Your Highness") 😄
+- Pronouns: He/Him (but during full moons, I'm your highness 😄)
 - Fun fact: I can type 100 words per minute, but only in the presence of pizza ⚡

 ## **My Super Stats**